hoffstadt/DearPyGui/docs/source/index.rst

 ---------

-Dear PyGui is an easy-to-use, dynamic, GPU-Accelerated, cross-platform graphical user interface (GUI) for Python.
-At the core it is considered an extended wrapping of `Dear ImGui`_.
+Dear PyGui is an easy-to-use, dynamic, GPU-Accelerated, cross-platform graphical user interface toolkit(GUI) for Python.
+It is not a traditional wrapping of `Dear ImGui`_, but instead, more of a "built with" Dear ImGui.

-Features include traditional GUI elements such as buttons, radio buttons, and menus and various methods to create a functional layout.
+Features include traditional GUI elements such as buttons, radio buttons, menus and various methods to create a functional layout.

-Additionally, DPG has incredibly dynamic charts, tables, drawings, logging, debugger, and multiple resource viewers.
+Additionally, DPG has an incredible assortment of dynamic plots, tables, drawings, logging, debugger, and multiple resource viewers.

 DPG is well suited for creating simple user interfaces as well as to developing complex and demanding graphical interfaces.

-DPG offers a solid framework for developing science, engineering, games, data science and other applications that require fast and interactive interfaces.
+DPG offers a solid framework for developing scientific, engineering, gaming, data science and other applications that require fast and interactive interfaces.

 .. _Dear ImGui: https://github.com/ocornut/imgui